lucky-media/guidelines/pages/editor.md

 # Editor
-For frontend work we recommend usage of [Visual Studio Code Editor](https://code.visualstudio.com/).
+When it comes to frontend work, we're smitten with the [Visual Studio Code Editor](https://code.visualstudio.com/).

-Here are some common extension that we install:
+To elevate your experience, make sure you install these top-notch extensions that are part of our digital tool belt:

 - [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)
 - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)